 - 1. Secure the machine against rolling. - 2.
 Lower the tow hook. - 3.
-A WARNING Risk of accident when approaching the machine.
-Keep people away from the hazardous area between tractor and machine.
-Reverse the tractor and approach the machine, - such that the lowered tow hook can take up the drawbar lug. - 4.
-Lift the tow hook to catch the drawbar lug. - → The drawbar lug automatically engages and is fixed between the tow hook and the locking mechanism (holding-down device). - Secure the tractor against accidental starting and rolling. - 6.
+Reverse the tractor and approach the machine, - such that the lowered tow hook can take up the drawbar lug.

+- 4. Lift the tow hook to catch the drawbar lug. - → The drawbar lug automatically engages and is fixed between the tow hook and the locking mechanism (holding-down device). - 5.
+Secure the tractor against accidental starting and rolling. - 6.
 Ensure that the tow hook is properly locked. - 7.
 Connect the supply lines. - 8.
 Lift the supporting leg to transport position. - 9.
 Release the parking brake of the machine.